- Is the 40 80 Battery rule real?

 - Should you charge your iPhone at 100 percent?

-- What happens if I leave my phone on all night?
+- What happens if we use phone too much?

-- Is it bad to fully charge your phone?
+- Is it bad to charge your phone at 10 percent?

 - How many times should you charge your phone a day?

 - How many hours does a phone battery last?

 - How long should a new phone be charged?